Sexual orientation plays a significant role in the way we identify ourselves. It also shapes our relationships with others.

 While they are closely related and often used interchangeably, there are differences between them.

-- Pansexual people feel attraction to people without noticing their gender.
+- Pansexual people feel an attraction to people without noticing their gender.
 In other words, they are gender-blind.

 - Omnisexual people recognize the gender of a person they feel attracted to.